 Balance disorders can be frightening and may lead to falls that cause serious injuries.
-The expert team at Reddy-Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, has extensive experience in using physical therapy and gait analysis to restore balance and help prevent falls.
+The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, has extensive experience in using physical therapy and gait analysis to restore balance and help prevent falls.
 Call the office today if you have a balance disorder, or book an appointment online.

 Balance disorders can develop following injury or as a result of a disease that affects any of the structures in your body that help you balance, including your: